Suleiman223/DevOps-Projects/Project 20 - MIGRATION TO THE СLOUD WITH CONTAINERIZATION USING DOCKER.md

         500 https://download.docker.com/linux/ubuntu focal/stable amd64 Packages
 ```
 7. Finally, install Docker: `sudo apt install docker-ce`
-8. Check that that Docker is running: `sudo systemctl status docker`
+8. Check that Docker is running: `sudo systemctl status docker`
 9. Your output should show that Docker is active.
 10. To get more information about installing Docker on Ubuntu 20.04, check this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)
 #### STEP 2 Create SQL Container and Connect to the container.